samelinux/rlTutorial2022/README.md

   We modified playerHandleInput to return a boolean value which inform the main loop that the player has or has not taken a turn so we can make monster take their turns.
 For now all player actions generate a new turn, but in the future we can have actions that do not take a turn: think about a player wanting to look at his surrounding, it makes sense that this action should not consume a turn.

-  We added the basics to implement "bump combat" in playerHandleInput, if the player moves toward a monster occupied tile then he attack the monsters instaed of moving.
+  We added the basics to implement "bump combat" in playerHandleInput, if the player moves toward a monster occupied tile then he attack the monsters instead of moving.
 This is basically all we need to implement hand-to-hand combat ... it is taht simple!

 - tile.c